Marmoro/dflp-guidebook/week_3/vla_w3.md

 sudo systemctl enable nginx
 ```

-We might have to configure UFW (Uncomplicated Firewall) program in Ubuntu, by running the following commands
+This should be enough. but we might have to configure UFW (Uncomplicated Firewall) program in Ubuntu, by running the following commands

 ```
 sudo ufw allow 80/tcp